VSRomanov/Tutorial_ML-Classification/README.md

 # Practical Tutorial: Classification with Machine Learning

-For those interested in machine learning, and especially in one of its most common applications, Classification, here is a practical guide that I think many of you will find useful.
+For those interested in machine learning, and especially in one of its most common applications, classification, here is a practical guide that I think many of you will find useful.
 It was created during my stay in [Prof. Rainer König lab](https://www.uniklinikum-jena.de/infektionsmedizin/Forschung/Modelling.html) and represents my updated version of the lab's tutorial for the annual R course.
 My solution for the tasks is provided as an attached .R file.
 Enjoy!

 ## Introduction
 *Definition*: [Machine Learning (ML)](https://en.wikipedia.org/wiki/Machine_learning) is the study of computer algorithms that can improve automatically through experience and by the use of data.
 It is seen as a part of Artificial Intelligence (AI).
 ML algorithms build a model based on sample data, known as training data, in order to make predictions or decisions without being explicitly programmed to do so.
 ML algorithms are used in a wide variety of applications, such as in medicine, email filtering, speech recognition, computer vision, etc., where it is difficult or unfeasible to develop conventional algorithms to perform the needed tasks.

-The major application is [*Classification*](https://en.wikipedia.org/wiki/Statistical_classification).
+The major application is [*classification*](https://en.wikipedia.org/wiki/Statistical_classification).

 There are two basic types of ML: supervised and unsupervised.
 Unsupervised ML discover patterns of data similarity, whereas algorithms of supervised ML train and optimize Machines on a subset of data with known class labels in order to predict class of the new unlabeled data.